How to Use IRAC and CRAC in NLSAT Subjective Answers

 Overwriting NLSAT rewards clarity over verbosity.

-Ignoring counterarguments in the CRAC structure of NLSAT answers.
+Ignoring counterarguments in CRAC structure, NLSAT answers.

-Tip: After every answer, ask, “Can a reader trace my logic from start to end?”
+Tip: After every answer, ask “Can a reader trace my logic from start to end?”
 If not, restructure.

 Read More: Common NLSAT Mistakes and How to Avoid Them